Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/16_chapter-13.md

 The gem already exists for you.
 You can thank Diarandor for that, but I will explain how to set up the gem.
 This script is a little cleaner.

-1.Make an item script called `gem`.
+1. Make an item script called `gem`.
 You probably want to delete the old one first or use the name `gem2`.

 ![1_Create_gem_item.png](https://github.com/Zefk/Solarus-ARPG-Game-Development-Book_2/raw/master/Lesson_images/Chapter_13_images/19_rupee/Rupee_scripting/1_Create_gem_item.png)

-2.Go to `sprites > entities > items`.
+2. Go to `sprites > entities > items`.
 The item script name must match, the item animation game.

 ![2_entities_items.png](https://github.com/Zefk/Solarus-ARPG-Game-Development-Book_2/raw/master/Lesson_images/Chapter_13_images/19_rupee/Rupee_scripting/2_entities_items.png)

 ![3_animation_variants_in_items.png](https://github.com/Zefk/Solarus-ARPG-Game-Development-Book_2/raw/master/Lesson_images/Chapter_13_images/19_rupee/Rupee_scripting/3_animation_variants_in_items.png)

-3.By default, a script template is made when making an item.
+3. By default, a script template is made when making an item.

 ```lua
 -- Lua script of item gem.